Malvern Hall

-Malvern Hall is an historic, American apartment building that is located in the Mount Airy neighborhood of Philadelphia, Pennsylvania.
+Malvern Hall is an historic apartment building in the Mount Airy neighborhood of Philadelphia, Pennsylvania, United States.

 Located next to McCallum Manor, it was added to the National Register of Historic Places in 1983.

 History and architectural features

 Built in 1925, this historic structure is a four-story, H-shaped, steel-framed building that is faced in brick and stone.
 Also located on the property is a contributing garage unit.

-It was added to the National Register of Historic Places in 1983.